 Work experience and workplace skills can be obtained through formal or informal placement.
 Which provides an avenue for maximum learning value towards graduate employability.
 In view of this, experience gained and skills acquired can be used for a job application or during an interview.
 Clearly, higher education has been identified to lag behind in the areas of imbibing and teaching the required skills and knowledge for employment (Brookes and Hughes, 2001).
 In view of this, the idea of industrial attachment and work placement has been identified to bridge this gap.

 Undertaking industrial attachment and work placement in vocational education come with several benefits.
 These include gaining knowledge.
-Knowledge gained can be enriched by new perspectives, experience and commercial awareness through industrial attachment (Davies, 2014).
+Knowledge gained can be enriched by new perspectives, experience, and commercial awareness through industrial attachment (Davies, 2014).
 This contributes to a graduate obtaining knowledge and skills from other sources apart from the classroom.
 Also, key skills can be developed through industrial attachment and work placement.
-Key employable skills which include problem – solving, team work, effective communication, time management among others can be learnt and improved upon through industrial attachment (Walter, 2012).
-Subsequently, new skills can also be learnt especially in the case of coping with pressure related with work.
+Key employable skills which include problem–solving, teamwork, effective communication, and time management among others can be learned and improved upon through industrial attachment (Walter, 2012).
+Subsequently, new skills can also be learned especially in the case of coping with pressure related to work.

 Another benefit of industrial attachment and work placement helps the individual to explore other career options.
 In this case, the student is able to try out exactly what goes on in a particular line of work as well as identify the varying roles and responsibilities available in a particular industry of work.
-Based on this, the individual is able gather new ideas about other career options that they may wish to venture into on a full time basis or as a side job.
-Furthermore, industrial attachment and work placement contributes to increasing the level or extent to which a fresh graduate can secure a job in a rather highly competitive job search environment.
-Industrial attachment and work placement not only provide the graduate with added skills and knowledge but also provides a competitive advantage when during the application for a job (Awojobi, 2002).
+Based on this, the individual is able to gather new ideas about other career options that they may wish to venture into on a full-time basis or as a side job.
+Furthermore, industrial attachment and work placement contribute to increasing the level or extent to which a fresh graduate can secure a job in a rather highly competitive job search environment.
+Industrial attachment and work placement not only provide the graduate with added skills and knowledge but also provide a competitive advantage during the application for a job (Awojobi, 2002).

 This implies that graduates who undertake industrial attachment and work placement get the opportunity to travel and work in different and unfamiliar environments.
-This helps provide them with the idea and concept of learning from different cultures as well as interact with people from diverse ethnic environment (Chappell and Johnson, 2003).
-Clearly, such situations help train global citizens who are poised at making contributions.
-That help improve the products and services of the businesses they find themselves in, in future.
+This helps provide them with the idea and concept of learning from different cultures as well as interacting with people from diverse ethnic environments (Chappell and Johnson, 2003).
+Clearly, such situations help train global citizens who are poised to make contributions.
+That helps improve the products and services of the businesses they find themselves in, in the future.
 Also, industrial attachment and work placement may be well paid.
 As such, a vocational student can use such funds to pay for part of their tuition and cost of living.
 However, this is not always the case.

 It is important for students who undertake industrial attachment and work placement to put together a portfolio of work and projects.
 That they contributed to during the attachment as well as outlining the various achievements chalked during the programme.